 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is exposed to interest rate risk with respect to interest earned on cash.
-Based on cash balances as at November 30, 2020, a 1% change interest rates would result in a change in a net loss of \$800,000 assuming all other variables remain constant.
+The Company is exposed to interest rate risk with respect to interest earned on cash and the loan receivable from South32.
+Based on cash balances as of November 30, 2021, a 1% change in interest rates would result in a negligible change in cash, over a 12-month period, assuming all other variables remain constant.

-As we are currently in the exploration phase none of our financial instruments are exposed to commodity price risk; however, the ability for our Owners to obtain long-term financing and its economic viability could be affected by commodity price volatility.
+As we are currently in the exploration phase, none of our financial instruments are exposed to commodity price risk; however, the ability for our Owners to obtain long-term financing and its economic viability could be affected by commodity price volatility.